NikhilM98/sugarizer-school-portal-chart/scripts/README.md

 - [Kubernetes-Reflector](https://github.com/emberstack/kubernetes-reflector) as `reflector` in `default` namespace.
 - [NGINX Ingress Controller](https://github.com/nginxinc/kubernetes-ingress/) as `ingress-nginx` in `default` namespace.
 - [Cert-Manager](https://cert-manager.io/docs/) as `cert-manager` in `cert-manager` namespace.

+It then checks and installs [Sugarizer School Portal Helm Chart](https://github.com/NikhilM98/sugarizer-school-portal-chart) if everything is fine.